willjos/AR-business-cards-frontend/README.md

 - You will require an android phone, emulators will not work with AR, IOS is currently not supported.
 - The latest version of Java (JRE and JDK) should be installed on your machine.
 - Android studio should be installed on your machine.
-- wWthin android studio, you should also have the Cmake plugin installed and updated.
+- In android studio, you should also have the Cmake plugin installed and updated.
 - You will need a cable to connect your phone to the computer.

 1. Clone this repo